 El Mirage is probably the closest dry lake to downtown Los Angeles, and is therefore one of the most heavily visited.
-It is now regularly used for car racing, land sailing, model aircraft, amateur rocketeers, and film productions.
-It has been used by numerous known and unknown artists as well.
-Dennis Oppenheim did "Cobalt Vectors - An Invasion" there in 1978, along with "Relocated Burial Ground" both of which involved black asphalt primer as their primary material.
-Walter de Maria created "Desert Cross" in 1969, composed of white chalk lines.
-Michael Heizer made "Windows" and "Circular Surface Drawing" there in 1969.
-In the 1950s and 1960s, it was the backdrop for a variety of Hollywood's B-rated movies.
+It is now regularly used for car racing, land sailing, model aircraft, amateur rocketeers, and film productions, and has been used by numerous known and unknown artists as well.
+Dennis Oppenheim did Cobalt Vectors - An Invasion there in 1978, along with Relocated Burial Ground, both of which involved black asphalt primer as their primary material.
+Walter de Maria created Desert Cross in 1969, composed of white chalk lines.
+Michael Heizer made Windows and Circular Surface Drawing there in 1969.
+In the 1950s and 1960s the dry lake was the backdrop for a variety of Hollywood's B-rated movies.

 El Mirage Lake, California